MHickey2/Quiz-Lite/TEST.md

 - W3C Validator <a name="w3c"></a>

 Using [https://validator.w3.org/](https://validator.w3.org/)  The main issues that came up were in relations to using various headings to display information from the API.
-I changed these elements to <p></p> and it worked out the issues.
+I changed these elements and it worked out the issues.
 There were also some empty headings, were content alone was being displayed, and these were changed to spans.
 There are more issues in the Bug section in the [README.md](README.md).
 The results of the HTML validation can be seen below:

 <br/>